sindresorhus/sindresorhus.github.com/_apps/battery-indicator.md

 [Send it here.](https://sindresorhus.com/feedback/?product=Battery%20Indicator&referrer=Website-FAQ)

+#### The app does not show up in the menu bar

+macOS hides menu bar apps when there is no space left in the menu bar.
+This is a common problem on MacBooks with a notch.
+Try quitting some menu bar apps to free up space.
+If this does not solve it, try quitting Bartender if you have it installed.

+You may also have enabled the “Hide while on power” preference, which hides the menu bar icon while the power adapter is connected.
+Launch the app again to reveal the menu bar item for 5 seconds or disconnect the power adapter.

 #### The menu bar icon is vertically stretched when shown on a secondary display

 This is a macOS 11 bug.
 I have tried to work around this issue, but it's out of my control.